-Gold and silver are not magnetic.
-A rare earth magnet is a strong magnet used by coin and bullion dealers to quickly determine if a gold or silver item is counterfeit without any complicated testing methods.
-Because gold and silver coins are either pure or alloyed with another non-magnetic metal, they should not attract any magnet whatsoever.
-If the item being tested reacts with the magnetic field in any way the product is not authentic.
+A rare earth magnet is a very strong magnet used by coin and bullion dealers to quickly detect some counterfeit coins without any complicated testing methods.
+Since gold and silver are not magnetic and are either pure or alloyed with another non-magnetic metal, they should not attract any magnet whatsoever.
+If the item being tested reacts with the magnetic field then we immediately know that the product is not authentic.

 Weight, Diameter & Thickness

-Gold and silver are much more dense than most metals; thus, a counterfeit coin made from another metal may have the correct weight, diameter or thickness, but not all three at the same time.
+Gold and silver are much more dense than most metals; thus, a counterfeit coin made from another metal may have the correct weight or the correct diameter or the correct thickness, but not all three at the same time.
 We use precision scales along with micrometers to verify each of these measurements.

 The sound of a gold or silver coin when struck is determined by its metal content, size and shape.
 If a fake gold or silver coin is the correct size and shape, but is made of the wrong metal, it will have a much different sound than one composed of the correct metal.
-For instance, while an authentic American Gold Eagle has a distinctive and long ring tone when struck, a Chinese made tungsten fake American Gold Eagle correct in size, shape and color does not ring at all and produces a "thud" like sound.
+For instance, while an authentic American Gold Eagle has a distinctive and long ring tone when struck, a counterfeit Chinese made "tungsten" American Gold Eagle very close in size, shape and color does not ring at all and produces a "thud" like sound.

 Sigma Metalytics Precious Metal Verifier